geekconvert/pytorchlearning/README.md

 # Model

-- Id we have a table then each of these columns would be a feature of the data.
+- If we have a table then each of these columns would be a feature of the data.
 Or if we wanted to train our model with, for example, images, then each pixel there could be considered a feature.

 - From this training data we can then train a model.